swcarpentry/sql-novice-survey/episodes/08-hygiene.md

 - "Explain why database entries should not contain redundant information."
 - "Identify redundant information in databases."
 keypoints:
-- "FIXME"
+- "Every value in a database should be atomic."
+- "Every record should have a unique primary key."
+- "A database should not contain redundant information."
+- "Units and similar metadata should be stored with the data."
 ---

 Now that we have seen how joins work, we can see why the relational model is so useful and how best to use it.
 The first rule is that every value should be [atomic](reference.html#atomic), i.e., not contain parts that we might want to work with separately.
 We store personal and family names in separate columns instead of putting the entire name in one column so that we don't have to use substring operations to get the name's components.
-More importantly,
-we store the two parts of the name separately because splitting on spaces is unreliable: just think of a name like "Eloise St. Cyr" or "Jan Mikkel Steubart".
+More importantly, we store the two parts of the name separately because splitting on spaces is
+unreliable: just think of a name like "Eloise St. Cyr" or "Jan Mikkel Steubart".

 The second rule is that every record should have a unique primary key.
 This can be a serial number that has no intrinsic meaning,